 Through this research and engagement, regional climate centers will play a greater role in developing the capacity of national meteorological services of member countries to provide high-quality, actionable information to governments, NGOs, agri-business and farmers.
 As a result, these institutions will be able to create and disseminate equitable, demand-driven climate services, and more effectively manage climate-related risk and adapt to change.
 USAID and other interested donors will use project contributions to ex-ante cost-benefit analysis and guidance to garget climate services investment with greater impact.

 - Regional suites of online, gridded historical and seasonal forecast Maproom products in East and West Africa tailored to the needs of agriculture, building on IRI's ENACTS initiative.

-- Improved strategies for national climate services investments.
+- Improved strategies and evidence for agricultural climate services investments in Africa.

 Presently, the partners on this project are the International Center for Tropical Agriculture (CIAT), AGRYMET, ICPAC, the International Livestock Research Institute (ILRI) and the International Research Institute for Climate and Society (IRI) at Columbia University.